 This scenario is exactly what California marijuana dispensaries and retailers have complained to California lawmakers about in recent months according to Cheryl Miller of Law.com.
 At various Cannabis Advisory Committee panels across the state, marijuana license holders have shared stories of being unable to compete against unlicensed retailers who aren’t limited by the same restrictive advertising rules.
 According to the state’s Bureau of Cannabis Control, more than 500 warning letters and emails have been sent to people who the Bureau believes have been operating without licenses, and the enforcement team is focusing strongly on advertising violations across the state, which are jeopardizing the regulated cannabis market.

-For businesses in the marijuana industry, the list of marketing challenges that have to be overcome in order to raise awareness, recognition, sales, and loyalty for brands and products is very long.
-As part of a highly regulated industry, marijuana marketing requires deep understanding of local and state laws to ensure the companies behind the promoted brands stay out of trouble.
+For businesses in the marijuana industry, this story isn’t unusual.
+The list of marketing challenges that have to be overcome in order to raise awareness, recognition, sales, and loyalty for brands and products is very long.
+As part of a highly regulated industry, marijuana marketing requires a deep understanding of local and state laws to ensure the companies behind the promoted brands stay out of trouble.